BackupTheBerlios/teamfound-svn/server/readme.txt

-to make the build.xml work, create the following two links here:
+to make the build.xml work, create the following link here:

-linktohsqldb -> /home/jan/hsqldb
-linktotomcat -> /home/jan/apache-tomcat-5.5.17/
+linktotomcat -> /home/xyz/apache-tomcat-5.5.17/

-replace /home/jan with the appropriate directories on your system
+replace /home/xyz with the appropriate directories on your system

-go to current/conf and copy teamfound.properties.svn to teamfound.properties and
+go to current/conf to teamfound.properties and
 edit the configuration to fit your needs

+ant

+compiles the teamfoundserver

+after compilation create a link to the build directory in you tomcat/webapps directory

+ln -s /xyz/build /xzy/tomcat/webapps/MYNAME

+replace MYNAME with your desired http adress-directory (http://yoursite/MYNAME/tf)